Corporate Governance

 The Company's basic policy is to constitute the Board of Directors with Directors from the Company who have capabilities and knowledge on each business and management in general, and at least the same number of External Directors as Internal Directors, who are able to express opinions beneficial for the enhancement of governance from the perspectives of diverse stakeholders and society, in order to ensure a system enabling appropriate supervision of the Company's business execution by the Board of Directors as a whole, and has specified that the Board of Directors shall have no more than 12 members in its Articles of Incorporation.

-The Company's Board of Directors is currently made up of seven members including four External Directors.
+The Company's Board of Directors is currently made up of 7 members including 4 External Directors.

 The Board of Directors is responsible for supervision of business execution through selection of Directors making up the Nomination, Remuneration and Audit Committees; election and dismissal of Executive Officers and delegation of business to them; approval of matters related to operations that have an impact on basic management policy such as mid-term business plans and annual budgets; and approval of matters that could have a significant impact on Group management such as investments exceeding a certain amount.
 The term of office of Directors is one year, and a vote of confidence in Directors is obtained in the Ordinary General Meeting of Shareholders held annually.
 The Company's Executive Officers are determined by the Board of Directors.
 People suitable for the execution of the Company's business are elected from the perspective of enhancement of business execution and corporate value by adopting the approach of putting the right people in the right place.